robert-westenberger/knowledgebase/book-notes/mathematics-for-computer-science/chapter-1-problems.md

 We see that b is also even (its a multiple of 4).
 Since a and b are both even, they are not coprime numbers, which is a contradiction.

 Since we have a contradiction, we must assume that $\sqrt[3] 2$ is irrational. $\blacksquare$
-## Problem 2
-Translate the following sentence into a predicate formula:

-"There is a student who has e-mailed exactly two other people in the class, besides possibly herself."

-### Solution
-P(x) =